 This document sets out clear written procedures for enforcing the requirement for state public officials to file Statement of Economic Interests by the statutory deadlines set out in WIS.
 STAT. § 19.43.
 The Commission's authority for initiating settlement offers is set out in WIS.
 STAT. § 19.49(1)(b).
 The primary interest of the Commission is providing timely and accurate economic information to the public, and collection of penalties is secondary to that goal.
 In assessing penalties and offering settlements for violations, the Commission may consider mitigating or aggravating circumstances, such as the number of previous offenses and the nature of the official's position, and may modify procedures and penalties accordingly.
-The Commission adopted this schedule at its meeting on October 10, 2016.
-This has since been codified at WIS.
+This schedule is codified at WIS.
 ADMIN.
-CODE CH.
-ETH 26.
+CODE ETH 26.